mbenzekri/evolution/README.md

 - a photo wich is not absorbed is lost

 ## a cell
-- a cell is a component of a plant a Cube's living being
+- a cell is a component of a plant
 - a cell is in a cube therefore has a location
 - a cell has a genome
 - each cycle the cell execute his genome code
 - each cell absorbs the photons that fall on it for a cycle
 - a cell consumes one photon per cycle
-- a cell may store a maximum of 20 photons
+- a cell may store photons (to maximum of MAX_CELL_PHOTON)
-- a cell with 0 photons during 3 cycles die (disappear)
+- a cell with 0 photons during few cycles die (disappear CELL_CYCLES_DIE)
 - a cell may transfert photons in all directions depending on its genome
 - a cell may grow (duplicate  itselfs) in all directions depending on its genome